Cathy Reese

 Cathy Reese is the current head coach of the women's lacrosse team at the University of Maryland.
-She has coached the Maryland Terrapins to a five championship wins and has been inducted into the University of Maryland Hall of Fame on November 2, 2018.
+She has coached the Maryland Terrapins to five championship wins and has been inducted into the University of Maryland Hall of Fame on November 2, 2018.

 Early life

 Reese attended Mount Hebron High School in Ellicott City, Maryland.
 When she graduated in 1994, she had many accomplishments: